PCA9685 16 Channel 12 Bit I2C PWM Servo Motor Driver Module For Arduino

 Adjustable frequency PWM up to about 1.6 KHz

 12-bit resolution for each output.
-For servos, that means about 4us resolution at 60Hz update rate
+For servos, that means about 4us resolution at a 60Hz update rate

 Terminal block for power input (or use the 0.1″ breakout pins on the side)